Pressure is intensifying on automotive manufacturers and their suppliers to be ever more agile, responsive and lean.

 Electric, connected and autonomous vehicles; new emissions targets; stricter quality and compliance standards; and customers increasingly demanding greater vehicle customisation are just some of the issues facing manufacturers.

-Dassault Systèmes, who last year acquired mid-market ERP System and real-time production monitoring (MES) software, IQMS present a vision for automotive manufacturing where small and mid-market manufacturers and suppliers flourish within a highly efficient, collaborative and agile supply chain which is robust and resilient.
+Dassault Systèmes, who last year acquired mid-market ERP System and real-time production monitoring (MES) software, IQMS (now known as DELMIAWORKS) present a vision for automotive manufacturing where small and mid-market manufacturers and suppliers flourish within a highly efficient, collaborative and agile supply chain which is robust and resilient.

 ‘In the Age of Industry Renaissance it is time to empower the workforce of the future’